International: DOTACDIAKONIA of the Americas and the Caribbean (DOTAC)

 - connect with others in ministries of service, justice and reconciliation.

 DOTAC gathers every four years.
-The next gathering is within our own borders, in Vancouver, BC, August 14-20, 2019.
+The most recent gathering was within our own borders, in Vancouver, BC, August 14-20, 2019.
 Business is carried out between meetings by a Central Committee with one representative from each member group.
-Registration is open.

 Ted Dodd currently represents DUCC on the DOTAC Central Committee and currently serves as President of DOTAC.
 Sharilynn Upsdell served as the DUCC representative to DOTAC for eight years from 2009-2017.